Bank Calls Police On Detroit Man Trying To Cash Settlement Checks From Racial Discrimination Lawsuit

 “I said I’ll just wait,” Thomas recalled.
 “She walked away and 10 minutes later Livonia police walk in and they say, ‘Excuse me can you come here?’
 And I said, ‘Who, me?'”

-Thomas said he had an account at TCF for two years, and was angry at being questioned by police inside of his bank.
+Thomas said he had an account at TCF for two years and was angry at being questioned by police inside his bank.

 “I didn’t deserve treatment like that when I knew that the check was not fraudulent,” Thomas told the Detroit Free Press.
 “I’m a United States veteran.
 I have an honorable discharge from the Air Force.
 They discriminated against me because I’m black.
 None of this would have happened if I were white.”